ezekielolugbami/color-game/README.md

 # color-game
-A rgb code color game
+A rgb code color game.
+Built with love 💚.